 STEP #2: Consider petitioning your publisher for an exception to its policy.
 Either call your editor or simply attach a SPARC Author's Addendum to your contract.

 STEP #3: You've reached this step if (a) you chose not to petition your journal or (b) your journal declined your petition.
-To publish with the journal anyway, simply invoke a waiver to Amherst's policy by sending the following email to Library Digital Programs.
+To publish with the journal anyway, simply invoke a waiver to Amherst's policy by completing the Request for Waiver form.